EXCLUSIVE-BNSF puts moratorium on adding more oil tank cars - sources

 The moratorium on new cars, which customers were informed of in recent weeks, is BNSF's latest effort to avoid worsening congestion on its rail network amid record freight traffic and growing scrutiny from lawmakers and federal regulators upset by months of complaints over poor service and delays.

-Persistent delays in oil-train shipments to the U.S. East Coast are beginning to ease, providing relief to refiners such as Monroe Energy, a subsidiary of Delta Air Lines Inc, which has said it was forced to buy costlier foreign crude due to disruptions.
+Persistent delays in oil-train shipments to the U.S. East Coast are beginning to ease, providing relief to refiners such as Monroe Energy, a subsidiary of Delta Airlines, which has said it was forced to buy costlier foreign crude due to disruptions.

 "A lot of grain is still backed up that they have to clear," said one of the people familiar with the matter.
 The informal moratorium "means the volumes on rail are somewhat being forced lower.
 There's demand and capacity but the railroads just cannot keep up."

-Mike Trevino, a BNSF spokesman, said he would not describe the company's actions as a moratorium.
-Instead, the company is working to manage freight volumes that have reached record highs for each of the past eight weeks.
+Mike Trevino, a BNSF spokesman, declined to say whether it had imposed a system-wide moratorium on new oil tank cars, but said that the company is working to manage freight volumes that have reached record highs for each of the past eight weeks.

 TANK CARS ROLLING IN